Crew and vehicle

 |Any vehicle carrying dangerous goods under the" small load" limit or carrying only infectious substances||One 2 kg only|

-12 Para 8.1.5 refers to "miscellaneous equipment".
+14 Para 8.1.5 refers to "miscellaneous equipment".
 The most common problem is in the wording of subparagraph (a) about wheel chocks.
 Under ADR, the transport unit has to carry at least one suitable chock for each vehicle (which means at least two chocks for articulated lorries and drawbar combinations).
-However, authorisation 24 permits GB registered "transport units" on domestic journeys to carry one suitable wheel chock, even if there are two vehicles forming the unit.
-There is no prescription as to where wheel chocks are to be carried..
+There is no prescription as to where wheel chocks are to be carried.
 A discussion on enforcement issues is in para 8 of Annex 3.2 in Operational Strategy.

 |Nature of load (by danger label)||Equipment|